rickymoorhouse/track-school-guidance/planning-guide-for-primary-schools.md

 work at home.

-Your staffing picture may change so you should update your audit frequently.
+Your staffing picture may change so you should update your audit frequently, including if you have capacity and you are considering inviting additional children back.
 Ask staff to update you immediately if their situation changes as you will need to base decisions on your most recent staff availability audit.

 #### What to consider when working out staff ratios {#section-2}